-The Help Center in the library has four other textbooks to provide you with a pool of problems to assist you understand the concepts taught in class.
+The Help Center in the library has four other textbooks to provide you with a pool of resources and problem sets.
+Reading and solving problems from these textbooks will aid your understanding of the concepts taught in class.
 Check the textbooks out.